 Students will conduct fun writing activities and write short stories with multi-dimensional characters, zany plots, and settings inspired by magic, science fiction, history, and real-world examples.
 Using the same approach and as our in-school creative writing classes, students will have fun and hone their writing skills.
 Because each class will be 1.5 hours, we will have more time each week to write, review, and provide feedback.
 Plus, we’ll have time for some fun social breaks too (online, of course).
 We will continue to use Zoom Video Conferencing, with our established security protocols.

 Once registration is complete, we will place students into appropriate groupings (mostly by age or grade).
-And don’t worry, we can always move a student from Option A (9 am) to Option B (10:45 am) or Option C (12:30 pm).
+And don’t worry, we can always move a student from Option A (10:45 am) or Option B (12:30 pm).
 If you have any questions or specific requests, please e-mail us.

 Important Note: To complete registration, you must complete the Google Registration Form AND Pay via PayPal.
 Please note that we’re a small business, and we hire and train our staff based on our registrations, so we can’t offer refunds.